Coupage

 Haut-Katanga

 In the province of Haut-Katanga, the term Kawama is used to refer to coupage.
 The term derives from the name of a village located about 12 kilometers from Lubumbashi, the provincial capital since the administrative division of the former Katanga province into four provinces.[4][6]
-According to accounts circulating among local journalists, the expression originated from the habits of a Lubumbashi journalist, Jean-Pierre Senga Lukavu, who regularly traveled to the village in his pickup truck to transport charcoal produced by villagers and sold in the city.[4][5][6]
-The activity allowed him to supplement his modest journalist's salary.
+According to accounts shared among local journalists, the expression started with a Lubumbashi-based journalist named Jean-Pierre Senga Lukavu, who regularly traveled to the village in his pickup truck to transport charcoal produced by villagers and then sell it in the city to earn extra money alongside his journalism work.[4][5][6]
 When colleagues asked where he was going, he reportedly answered, "I'm going to get my Kawama", and the expression subsequently became integrated into the vocabulary of journalists in Lubumbashi and, more broadly, throughout Haut-Katanga to refer to coupage, as journalists often ask, "Will there be a Kawama?" whenever a press briefing is announced in the city.[4][5][6]

 Beni